John Wick: Chapter 3 - Parabellum (2019)

 15 May 2019 · 4-Min Read · Movie Review

-The High Table makes John Wick a global target forcing him to take on the world’s most ruthless assassins.
+John Wick becomes a target of the international assassin’s guild.
+In order to survive he must take on the world’s most ruthless killers.

 15 · 1h 1m · 2019.